collabdotcloud/docs.collab.cloud/docs/admin/manage-users-hybrid.md

 ## Updating user info

-Name changes performed via the Domino (adminP) process will be synchronized with the _collab.cloud_ Admin App - however <strong>email addresses are not changed automatically</strong>.</br></br>
+Name changes performed via the Domino (adminP) process will be synchronized with the _collab.cloud_ Admin App.</br>
+Please note that <strong>email addresses may also be changed automatically</strong>.</br></br>
+For a Mail & Connections user, you may need to log into the Admin App to perform a re-save to update the Connection Profile:

+* Step 1.
+* Step 2.

-Please send a request to [support@collab.cloud](mailto:support@collab.cloud) for email address changes for _Clustered Mail Cloud_ users.
+Please send a request to [support@collab.cloud](mailto:support@collab.cloud) if you need assistance.

 ---

 ## Deleting Users from Domino Directory

 When a user is deleted from the Domino directory.
-The _Clustered Mail Cloud_ license is removed from the user in the Admin App via the sync process.
-The user remains Active until your administrator logs into the Admin App and performs further actions such as:
+The _Clustered Mail Cloud_ license is removed from the user in the Admin App via the Directory Sync process.
+The user will also be marked Inactive.
+Your administrator can log into the Admin App and perform further actions such as:

-* Add/Remove other licenses for the user if required
-* Set the user to `Inactive` if the user is intended to be deleted
+* Set the user to `Active` if the user is intended to be retained for Connections use.
+* Add/Remove other licenses for the user if required.